 Teaching 2-3 digit subtraction strategies is one of the most difficult skills to teach!
-Seriously, it can be SO tricky, but today I want to share with you 4 2-3 digit subtraction strategies that will help your students develop a deeper understanding of subtraction.
+Seriously, it can be SO tricky, but today I want to share with you a few 2-3 digit subtraction strategies that will help your students develop a deeper understanding of subtraction.

 These strategies do not focus on the standard algorithm.